 How to Choose Lawn Products and Spreaders

 Whether you're feeding, seeding, or battling weeds, Scotts has the right product for your lawn.

 Feeding regularly is one of the most important things you can do for your lawn.
 A lawn that is fertilized at least 4 times a year is greener and thicker, has a deeper, more extensive root system, allows fewer weeds, and is able to better withstand stresses like heat, drought, and foot traffic than it would otherwise.
 Speaking of weeds, there’s no need to treat them separately.
-Simply use a product that weeds and feeds at the same time.
+Simply use a product that feeds and tackles weeds at the same time.
 Whatever product you use, be sure to follow all label directions.